|

 the hepatocytes into the bile, where it is held in solution by the

-the bile contains excess cholesterol or is deficient in bile acids,
+excess cholesterol or is deficient in bile acids, the bile becomes

 The bile of